-The company has used practical expedient by computing expected credit loss allowance for trade receivables based on historical credit loss experience and forward looking information.
+Trade receivable represents the amount of consideration in exchange of goods or services transferred to the customers that is unconditional.
+Company has used a practival expidient by computing the expected credit loss allowance for trade receivables based on historical credit loss experience.